Dysphania ambrosioides: Culinary

-Ideally collected before going to seed, D. ambrosioides is used as a leaf vegetable, herb, and herbal tea for its pungent flavor.
-Raw, it has a resinous, medicinal pungency, similar to oregano, anise, fennel, or even tarragon, but stronger.
+Ideally collected before going to seed, D. ambrosioides is used as a leaf vegetable, herb, and herbal tea, for its strong aroma and flavor.
 The fragrance of D. ambrosioides is strong and unique.
+Raw, it has a resinous, medicinal aroma, similar to oregano, anise, fennel, or even tarragon, but stronger.
 A common analogy is to turpentine or creosote.
 It has also been compared to citrus, savory, and mint.

 Although it is traditionally used with black beans for flavor and its antiflatulent properties, it is also sometimes used to flavor other traditional Mexican dishes: it can be used to season quesadillas and sopes (especially those containing huitlacoche), soups, mole de olla, tamales with cheese and chili peppers, chilaquiles, eggs and potatoes, esquites, and enchiladas.
-It is often used as an herb in fried white rice, and it is an important ingredient for making the green salsa for chilaquiles.
+It is often cooked into fried white rice, and it is an important ingredient for making the green salsa for chilaquiles.

 In the Philippines, where it is called pasotes or pasyotes, it is a characteristic herb of Vigan pipian, a chicken porridge distinct from the namesake Mexican pipian.
 It is also used in the longganisa of Sampaloc, Quezon, and as a stuffing for lechon in Carcar, Cebu.